 Chris Carlin was named an assistant coach for Barry's men's and women's golf teams in January 2013.
 He assists in player development, on-course instruction and administrative duties.

-In 2012-13, Carlin helped coach the Buccaneers men's team to an NCAA Championship.
-He also coached the women's team to a third place finish at the NCAA Championships, while Nancy Vergara won the individual national title.
+In 2013-14, Carlin helped direct the Buccaneers men's team to a second straight NCAA title.
+He also helped coach the women's team to an NCAA Championships runner-up.
+In 2012-13, Carlin helped coach the Bucs men's team to an NCAA Championship.
+He also helped coach the women's team to a third place finish at the NCAA Championships, while Nancy Vergara won the individual national title.

 Prior to landing at Barry as an assistant, Carlin coached the boys and girls teams at American Heritage High School in Plantation, Fla.
 His boys team won the 2012 state championship in the fall, while his girls team was the state runner-up that year.
 Carlin coached Barry women's golfer Nicky Ferre at American Heritage.